sajacl/Accedo/README.md

 2.2.
 This desicion has a lot of benefits which I can explain if needed :D

 ### Project pseudo:
 Project has 5 Main parts:

-1. Bootstrap (Contains AppDelegate + boot sequence configurations).
+1. Bootstrap/main (Contains AccedoMain + AppDelegate + boot sequence configurations).
 2. Modules (Genre, Movie)
 I've tried to keep it super simple, and extracted reuseable parts.
 2.1.
 Genre: